 One curriculum, three ways to learn

 Once the core program curriculum has been updated, WebJunction will offer Supercharged Storytimes for All in three different ways.

 - Train-the-trainer training – May-June 2018

 This is a live, online course for trainers working with state library agencies or regional networks.
 Two state libraries (Minnesota and New York) and the Southeast Florida Library Information Network (SEFLIN) were part of the original grant application, and Tennessee, New Jersey, Alaska, and Utah were selected through an application process.

-- Self-paced course for individual practitioners – available October 2018
+- Self-paced course for individual practitioners – launched October 5, 2018

 This online self-paced course will be accessible anytime by any library practitioner for free.
 Self-paced courses are particularly useful for storytime practitioners who don’t have access to an instructor-led training; those who like to work through material at their own pace; or library staff at small and rural libraries who have little time to attend training.
 (Please print and share this Course Announcement postcard with your networks!)

 - Library staff facilitator training program – starting in November 2018